 Often, people who are emotionally unavailable as adults struggled to get their emotional needs met as children.
 Some did not receive enough validation, emotional modeling, or security from their caregivers, which may have made it challenging to form secure attachment and potentially even develop an attachment disorder in adulthood.1

-Without guidance from their caregivers on how to experience emotions safely, they learn to shut them down in order to protect themselves.
+When caregivers don’t provide guidance on handling emotions safely, people learn to shut them down to protect themselves.

 Trauma

-A child’s experience of trauma is highly predictive of their attachment in future relationships.4 Exposure to trauma (such as neglect or abuse) at a young age makes it more difficult to trust that others will acknowledge and respect emotions and boundaries, often leading to the development of emotional unavailability as an adult as a form of protection from further trauma or hurt.
+A child’s experience of trauma is highly predictive of their attachment in future relationships.4 Experiencing trauma (such as neglect or abuse) at a young age makes it harder to trust others to acknowledge and respect emotions and boundaries.

 Fear From Past Relationships